Death Carries a Cane

-Death Carries a Cane (Italian title: Passi di danza su una lama di rasoio/ Dance Steps on the Edge of a Razor), is a 1973 Italian giallo film directed by Maurizio Pradeaux.
+Death Carries a Cane (Passi di danza su una lama di rasoio), is a 1973 Italian giallo film directed by Maurizio Pradeaux.
 It starred Robert Hoffmann, Nieves Navarro and Luciano Rossi.
 The film was later released on video as The Tormentor, Maniac at Large, The Night of the Rolling Heads and Devil Blade.
 (Pradeaux went on to direct another giallo, the 1977 Death Steps in the Dark.)

 Plot

 Kitty (Susan Scott) is vacationing in Italy with her parents to again meet with her boyfriend Alberto (Robert Hoffmann).
 She tries the coin-operated binoculars and scans the city's buildings, when she sees an attack through a window.
 A woman is killed in her apartment by being stabbed to death by a killer in a black hat, glasses, and overcoat.
 She runs out of time for the scope, so she tries again with another coin.
 She can only catch the house number, a peanut vendor, and a cleaning woman on the street where the killer escapes, but the killer is nowhere to be found.

 When Kitty fails to get the attention of an off-duty fire brigade officer, she tells Alberto, and they go to the police.
 Alberto has a limp from an injury, but he does not specify the details.
 The investigator is concerned about the lack of details in the case, not fully invested in an investigation.
 But Kitty and Alberto are visited later by the inspector, who reveals the dead woman's been found.

 Kitty is asked to try and recall details, and she remembers the murderer walked with a cane.
 Alberto is briefly suspected due to his injury, which he lambasts Kitty for despite her only trying to help.
 The vendor is later stalked to his home by the killer, grabbed through the window by the killer's cane, and his throat is slashed with a straight razor.
 It is revealed he blackmailed the killer on his identity and was murdered to keep him quiet.

 Once Alberto was cleared of suspicion, the inspector confides in him a second woman was killed well before the two recent murders.
 They're all connected by imprints from the killer's cane at each scene.
 Alberto is later called by the cleaning lady, who brings him to her apartment and tries to extort him in exchange for information about the killer.
 Alberto agrees, but the lady is later killed as well.
 Alberto accompanies a friend and colleague of his, Marco, to an audition of a dancer, Magda, which is managed by Marco's wife Lidia.
 (Lidia has a twin sister, Silvia.)
 Magda returns to her hotel room, where the killer is hiding under the bed and proceeds to smother her with a pillow.